Welcome to Minetest!

 Minetest is a fun and free blocky edutech toy.
 It can be used stand-alone, in family games using a home network, in classrooms that have networks, and in group activities on the Internet.

-The program works with Windows and Linux.
+The program runs under Windows, Linux, and OpenBSD 6.5.
 Existing Android clients work and new ones are planned in the medium term.

 Which Minetest do I need?

 There are two major versions of Minetest: Old Minetest 5 and Final Minetest.

 * Old Minetest 5 is an unstable fork of classic Minetest.

 Old Minetest 5 isn't backwards compatible with old clients or modsets.
 The fork is run by hostile and largely anonymous parties.
 It's not a group that most parents and schools would choose to be involved with.

 * Final Minetest is the stable and full-featured version that's packed with goodies which Old Minetest 5 isn't able to touch.

 Final Minetest respects your work and isn't designed to obsolete it.
 The project is run by a non-anonymous engineer with 45 years' development experience as well as experience in education for ages 8 to 80.